TravelModellingGroup/Documentation/tmg-documentation/1.6/tutorials/Emme/ExportSubarea.md

 **1. Define the node extra attribute (@nflag) used to hold the subarea definition**

-- Before running the Export subarea tool we must identify the nodes of the subarea we want to export from the regional network.
+<li> Before running the Export subarea tool we must identify the nodes of the subarea we want to export from the regional network.
 The extra attribute @nflag is set to 1 representing the subarea or 0 otherwise.
-- If the regional network does not already have a node extra attribute defining the subarea, then there are various ways to define the subarea.
+<li> If the regional network does not already have a node extra attribute defining the subarea, then there are various ways to define the subarea.
-- The TMGToolbox Export Subarea Tool provides an optional method to define the subarea within a network using polygon shape files.
+<li> The TMGToolbox Export Subarea Tool provides an optional method to define the subarea within a network using polygon shape files.
 To do this, the TMG `ExportSubareaTool` create an extra node attribute (e.g. @nflag) from the polygon shapefile provided, and set it to either 0 or 1 to define the subarea.

 <figure>
     <img src="images/frabitztown_shapefile.png"